-- Have a legal duty to ensure that their child attends and stays at the UTC, and that they arrive on time - Provide medical evidence in advance to support an absence i.e. appointment card, hospital letter if absences are regular (greater than 10% absence rate) or longer than 5 days in a row - Should inform the UTC on the first day of absence, by telephone, stating the reason for absence.
-If the absence continues the UTC must be notified every day - Inform the UTC in advance of future absences e.g. a University visit - Ensure requests for term-time holiday or trip requests are put in writing directly to the UTC with reasons as to why the trip must take place in term time.
+- Have a legal duty to ensure that their child attends the everyday UTC on time unless an absence is authorised - Provide medical evidence in advance to support an absence i.e. appointment card, hospital letter if absences are regular or longer than 5 days - Should inform the UTC on each day of absence, by telephone or email, stating the reason for absence - Inform the UTC in advance of future absences e.g. a University visit for authorsisation - Ensure requests for term-time holiday or trip requests are put in writing directly to the UTC with reasons as to why the trip must take place in term time.
 The Principal will approve or deny this request on a case by case basis and aim to respond to requests within 5 working days.
 Only in very exceptional circumstances will this request be approved.